Building a RISC-V simulator in Rust - Part 1

 simulation says they should.

-.
+The second half is rrs-cli.
 This is a command line application that uses

-to execute compiled RISC-V binaries.
+rrs-lib to execute compiled RISC-V binaries.
 At time of writing it has a very

 basic feature set.
 It can setup a simulated memory of any requested size at a